Wooseok x Kuanlin

-Wooseok X Kuanlin (우석X관린) is a South Korean musical duo formed by Cube Entertainment in 2019, composed of Wooseok of Pentagon and Lai Kuan-lin, a former member of Wanna One.
+Wooseok X Kuanlin (우석X관린) was a South Korean musical duo formed by Cube Entertainment in 2019, composed of Wooseok of Pentagon and Lai Kuan-lin, a former member of Wanna One.
 On February 20, 2019, Cube Entertainment announced the formation of a new group project featuring Lai alongside Wooseok.
 The duo debuted on March 11 of the same year with 9801, featuring title song "I'm a Star".

 History

 Pre-debut

 On February 19, 2019, Cube Entertainment announced a new unit.
 On February 22, Cube officially revealed the unit's name and members.

 2019: Debut with 9801

 Wooseok X Kuanlin debuted on March 11, 2019 with the EP 9801 and its title track "I'm A Star".
 The EP contains one unit track and two solo songs each from the members.
 It debuted at number two on the Gaon Weekly Album Chart and sold over thirty-six thousand copies.